You are here

 Sometimes this original texture is not a good option because it costs a little more because of greater difficulty in the manufacturing process.
 Also since it is rougher, than that means that it won’t feel as smooth compared to a more sanded and machined door.

 So how do we convert a machined door that has freshly machined faces to grey?
 The first option and most natural is to mix rust flakes with half water and half vinegar.
-Steel wool can be substituted for rust if left to sit for a week or so in water.
-Let this solution sit for a while than brush it on the wood; it must go on raw wood.
+Steel wool can be an easy substituted for rust if left to sit for a week or so in water.
+Let this solution sit for several days than brush it on the wood; it must go on raw wood.
 This is a premature aging process.
 You will see results within 30 minutes.
 Be aware that it will raise the grain, and you should let the material dry thoroughly before applying finish over the top.
 Do not soak the wood to much.
 Make sure to do all sides of the door at one time.
 Allow good airflow around entire door and let dry several days before apply top coats.
 Clean door well before spray on clear coats.
 Spray on 2-3 clear coats and hand sand between coats with sanding sponge.
 The drawbacks of this process is that different boards take the color sporadically.
 Some boards, especially ones high in pitch, will not change color hardly at all.
 The color will be varied greatly if different types of material are in your piece (this can be a desirable result but be prepared for it).
 This process is the most unpredictable and random for results.